bikemazzell/tuonella-sift/README.md

 The tool processes data in configurable batches to control memory usage:
 1. Files are grouped into batches based on size limits
-2. Each batch is processed independently
+2. Each batch is processed independently using optimized constants
 3. Results are merged progressively
 4. Temporary files are cleaned up automatically

-**GPU Memory Management**: When CUDA is enabled:
-- Automatically detects available GPU memory
-- Uses up to 80% of free GPU memory for processing
-- Calculates optimal batch sizes (up to 100,000 records per batch)
-- Automatic fallback to CPU if GPU memory is insufficient
+**Performance Optimization**: Constants-based configuration ensures optimal batch sizes and memory usage patterns.

 ## Performance Tips

 ### For Large Datasets (100GB+)
 - **Enable CUDA**: Build with `--features cuda` for 5-15x speedup
+- **Use production profile**: Optimized settings for large-scale processing
 - Increase `batch_size_gb` if you have more RAM available
 - Use SSD storage for temp directory
 - Enable `parallel_io` for faster I/O
 - Consider using `max_threads` = CPU cores × 2

 ### For Memory-Constrained Systems
+- **Use testing profile**: Lower memory usage settings
 - Reduce `max_ram_usage_percent` to 30-40%
 - Decrease `batch_size_gb`
 - Disable `enable_memory_mapping`

 ### For Maximum Speed with CUDA
+- **Use cuda_optimized profile**: Maximizes GPU utilization
 - Use NVMe SSD for temp directory
 - Ensure GPU has sufficient memory (4GB+ recommended)
 - Monitor GPU utilization with `nvidia-smi`